ishwar2303/prismcode-internship-project/README.md

 ## Exam page Features
 - Switch Questions
 - Mark as review
-- Counts Attempted and Remaining Question
+- Counts Attempted and Remaining Questions

 ### Basic Proctoring
 - Switching from exam window such as opening new tab or window is prohibited
 - Involving in such activity will lead to automatic submission of exam